webonweb/pea-vuejs/packages/docs/content/guide/introduction.md

 # Introduction

-The pea-vuejs library is an advanced tool designed for developers creating applications with Vue.js and Nuxt.js.
+The Pea VueJs library is an advanced tool designed for developers creating applications with Vue.js and Nuxt.js.
 The main features of this library are its support for accessibility and flexibility in styling.
 The library consists of two main types of components:

 ## Unstyled Components